-Amidst the proliferation of green and fair trade standards and certification schemes, there is also a strong case for finding ways to link and simplify systems in ways that promote green and fair trade while avoiding unnecessary trade barriers (including calls for an international Fair Trade Charter).260 To address developing county concerns about market access barriers a rising from the proliferation of private environmentalstandards, numerous efforts are already underway to promote coherence and transparency.261 The UN Forum on Sustainability Standards (UNFSS), 262 for instance, publishes an annual review of the sustainability standards landscape and promotes dialogue between stakeholders and governments in regions and globally on sustainability standards and standard setting.
-In addition, the ITC hosts a 'Standards Map' featuring standards from over 600 standard-settingbodies, whether government or stakeholderled.263 Further, organizations such as the IISD also provide an extensive database of VSS and publishes detailed reports on the scope and details of standards related to specific sectors and commodities (e.g. cotton and coffee).264
+Amidst the proliferation of green and fair trade standards and certification schemes, there is also a strong case for finding ways to link and simplify systems in ways that promote green and fair trade while avoiding unnecessary trade barriers (including calls for an international Fair Trade Charter).260 To address developing county concerns about market access barriers arising from the proliferation of private environmental standards, numerous efforts are already underway to promote coherence and transparency.261 The UN Forum on Sustainability Standards (UNFSS),262 for instance, publishes an annual review of the sustainability standards landscape and promotes dialogue between stakeholders and governments in regions and globally on sustainability standards with a greatering.
+In addition, the ITC hosts a 'Standards Map' featuring standards from over 600 standardsetting bodies, whether government or stakeholder-led.263 Further, organizations such as the IISD also provide an extensive database of VSS and publishes detailed reports on the scope and details of standards related to specific sectors and commodities (e.g. cotton and coffee).264